cfkubo/rmq-workshop/README.md

 - https://www.rabbitmq.com

-### Contirbutions:
+### Contirbutions and Questions:
 If you are interested in contributing to the project, Fork this repo and create a pull request with your changes.
+Please feel free to open an issue if you unable to find the answer or have any questions.